wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * Ceph -- Updated the Ceph integration and now you can monitor Ceph on Kubernetes.
 * Amazon Web Services -- Updated the **Overview** tab of the integration.
 You can now see a list with links to the Amazon Web Services documentation, which show you the metrics that we'll be collected once you set up the integration.
-* Microsoft Azure -- Updated the **Overview** tab of the integration.
-You can now see a list with links to the Microsoft Azure documentation, which show you the metrics that we'll be collected once you set up the integration.

 ## January 2022